kaizenx/intro-to-ml-week7/README.md

 ## File descriptions

-1. munging.py is used to clean and prepare the data, it makes filtered_data.csv
+1. preprocessing.py is used to clean and prepare the data, it makes filtered_data.csv
 2. histogram.py is used to create histograms and correlation matrix
-3. unique_values.py is used to generate QQ plots for features and display unique values of the features
+3. unique_values.py is used to display unique values of the features and generate QQ plots for features
-4. multicollinearity_check.py is used to calculate VIF and detect multicollinearity
+4. multicollinearity_check.py is used to calculate VIF and detect multicollinearity among features
 5. describe.py was used to describe the data, get number of rows, features etc..
 6. get_numeric_features.py is used to determine the numeric features
-7. perfect_qq.py is used to generate a perfect looking QQ chart
+7. perfect_qq.py is used a helper to generate a perfect looking QQ chart
 8. correlation_matrix.py is used to generate a correlation matrix of the filtered data
-9. dummy.py is the dummy classifier implementation used for benchmark purposes
+9. model_dummy.py is the dummy classifier implementation used for benchmark purposes
 10. (Takes a while to run) model_logistic_regression.py is the logistic regression classifier implementation
 11. (Takes a while to run) model_randomforest.py is the random forest implementation